-- If one team defeated the two other tiebreaker teams in the round robin, they will be awarded a playoff spot.
-The remaining spot will be determined based on the procedure for a two-way tie with one position available. - If no team defeated the two other tiebreaker teams in the round robin, the first ranked team will be awarded a playoff spot.
-The remaining spot will be determined based on the procedure for a two-way tie with one position available.
+- If one team defeated the two other tiebreaker teams in the round-robin, they will be awarded a playoff spot.
+The remaining two teams will play a tiebreaker game and the winner will be awarded the available playoff spot. - If no team defeated the two other tiebreaker teams in the round-robin, shoot-out (LSD) will be used to rank the teams. - The first-ranked team will be awarded a playoff spot.
+The remaining two teams will play a tiebreaker game, and the winner will be awarded the available playoff spot.